shoaibxbwf/Kyu/README.md

-# 🌤️ Skyperk – Your Personal Weather Companion
+# 🌤️ Skyperk – Your Personal Weather App

 **Skyperk** is a beautifully crafted, multilingual weather app that delivers accurate, real-time weather updates for any city around the globe.
 With a modern UI, battery-saving mode, and support for multiple languages, Skyperk is designed to offer an elegant and personalized experience – anytime, anywhere.